You Probably Need a News Break This Summer

 Be smart about how you use the Internet

 Even if you don’t look for the news, you’ll come across it one way or another.
 The best way to reduce your chances is to spend less time surfing the Internet.
-You can set yourself a time limit and only scroll for an hour or so per day.
-Additionally, remember to never read the news right before bed as it can cause a spike in anxiety and keep you up at night.
+You can set a time limit and only scroll for an hour or so daily.
+Additionally, remember to never read the news right before bed, as it can cause a spike in anxiety and keep you up at night.

 Keep a gratitude diary

-Keeping a gratitude diary can help you redirect your attention to something positive and ground you in the present.
-When you focus on what you’re grateful for in your life, your mood improves and you become more relaxed as a result.
+A gratitude diary can help redirect your attention to something positive and ground you in the present.
+When you focus on what you’re grateful for, your mood improves, and you become more relaxed.
 This also makes it less likely for you to engage in compulsive scrolling to deal with difficult emotions.

 Take advantage of the current technology and download an app that allows you to block certain websites.
-It helps you so that you don’t end up searching for the news every chance you get.
+It helps you so that you don’t search for the news every chance you get.
 You can also keep your phone on silent – even opening a notification from your friend is enough to make you go down the rabbit hole again.

 Limit yourself to one media outlet

-The easiest way to become overwhelmed is to read the same information from different sources.
+Reading the same information from different sources is the easiest way to become overwhelmed.
 Sticking to one outlet will allow you to be up to date with what’s going on but without doomscrolling.

 Joanna is the Junior Wellness Lead for SSEDITORIAL Magazine, specialising in mental health, wellness and lifestyle.
 In her spare time, she likes to write scripts and dance.